 A hand pouring juice into a cocktail shaker on a white counter next to pineapple slices, palm leaves, and red ornaments.

-Add all the ingredients to a cocktail shaker.
+Add all the rum, orgeat, simple syrup, juices, and Curaçao to a cocktail shaker.

 A hand pouring a cocktail into a glass on a white counter next to pineapple slices, palm leaves, and red ornaments.

-Shake with ice and strain the drink into a glass.
+Fill the shaker with ice.
+Shake for 30 seconds and strain the drink into a glass of ice.

 A hand garnishing a holiday mai tai on a white counter next to pineapple slices, palm leaves, and red ornaments.

-3. Lastly, strain the drink into a glass filled with ice.
-Garnish with pineapple wedges, pomegranate arils, lime halves, mint, and/or pineapple leaves.
+Garnish the drink with pineapple wedges, pomegranate arils, lime wedges, & pineapple leaves.

 Drinks for a crowd